 From the bus stop in Tardos follow the main street (Rákóczi Ferenc utca) past the church.
 At the next fork in the road take the middle road (slightly to the left).
 Follow the asphalt road, then the dirt road all the way into the forest (~3 km).
 Go past the recently installed gate.
 Finally take the trail leading up the hill to the right (~150 m).

-Some maps of the village.
+.
 The quarry is in the top right corner.